fhur/phisher/README.md

 # => false
 ```

+If you are lazy (like me :) ) you can simply call `ruby example.rb`
+Note that every classify requests makes requests to the twitter API so
+it may actually take a few secs for the response to arrive (depending on
+you interwebz connection)

 TODO
 ----
 This project is currently using my twitter api keys so you can only make about 150 requests/15 minutes